Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/2023-03-22-power-of-deep-thinking.md

 ### 🌟 The Value of Deep Thinking

 Deep thinking, also known as critical thinking or reflective thinking, involves engaging in focused, deliberate thought to explore complex ideas, make connections, and draw conclusions.
-For software engineers and engineering leaders, deep thinking can help:
+For software engineers and engineering leaders, deep thinking can help, when paired with the right amount of quick thinking:

 1. Develop a better understanding of complex problems: By dedicating time to think deeply about a problem, engineers can uncover hidden connections, identify potential pitfalls, and develop a more comprehensive understanding of the issue at hand.
 2. Innovate and create better solutions: Deep thinking allows engineers and leaders to look beyond the obvious and consider alternative approaches, leading to more innovative and effective solutions.